2012 IndyCar Series

 The 2012 IZOD IndyCar Series was the 17th season of the IndyCar Series, and the 101st season of American open wheel racing.
 Its premier event was the 96th Indianapolis 500, held on Sunday, May 27.
 The series was sanctioned by IndyCar, and took place in three countries on two continents.
-Chevrolet returned to the series for the first time since 2005 while Lotus debuted, with the later leaving the IndyCar Series after the 2012 season due to poor performance.
+Chevrolet returned to the series for the first time since 2005 while Lotus debuted, with the latter leaving the IndyCar Series after the 2012 season due to poor performance.

 Three-time defending IndyCar champion Dario Franchitti entered the season seeking his fourth consecutive championship and fifth overall.
 Meanwhile, two-time championship runner up Will Power sought his first title.
 Heading into the final race of the season, Power led Ryan Hunter-Reay by 17 points in a two driver fight for the championship.
 After Power wrecked on lap 55, Hunter-Reay was able to finish 4th, and claimed the championship by 3 points.

 Among the numerous stories going into the season was the departure of Danica Patrick, who left IndyCar to compete in the NASCAR Nationwide Series.
 Joining the series was former Formula One driver Rubens Barrichello.
 A highlight of the season was the introduction of a new chassis and engine package.

 After losing Las Vegas as a venue in the aftermath of the death of Dan Wheldon, the series welcomed the return of such venues as Detroit and Fontana.
 In addition, midway through the season, the inaugural Indy Qingdao 600 scheduled to take place in China was cancelled by the promoter.

-It was a triumphant return for Chevrolet after returning from a 6-year absence, and an average year for Honda topped by an unexpectedly good performance at the 500 after poor qualifying and thus Chevrolet ending Japanese engine manufacturer nine-year supremacy.
+It was a triumphant return for Chevrolet after returning from a 6-year absence, and an average year for Honda topped by an unexpectedly good performance at the 500 after poor qualifying, and thus Chevrolet ended the Japanese engine manufacturer's nine-year supremacy.

-Confirmed entries
+Drivers and teams

 All chassis are composed of a Dallara DW12 "IndyCar Safety Cell" base and aerokit in 2012.
 All teams will run Firestone tires.